Testing that a Local Optimum of the Likelihood is Globally Optimum using Reparameterized Embeddings: Problem Description

+Here $\theta_0 \geq 0$ is an unknown sinusoidal frequency parameter to be estimated.
+More generally, it will be more convenient to express the measurement model in vector form $\bd=[d(x_0), \ldots, d(x_{N-1})]^T$

+where $\bmu(\theta_0)=\sin(\theta_0 \bx)$ is the mean of $\bd$, a vector of time samples of the noiseless signal, and $\bvarepsilon$ is an independent identically distributed (i.i.d.) zero mean $N$-dimenstional Gaussian noise with identity covariance matrix scaled by the variance parameter $\sigma^2$, which is assumed known.
+The maximum likelihood estimator $\hat\theta$ of the frequency parameter is then the globally optimal solution

-This one-dimensional parametric model typically generates multiple local minima of the objective function.
-Figure~\ref{fig:exampleSignals}(a) shows two of these local minima for the case that the noise variance $\sigma^2$ is zero.
-The solid curve in Figure~\ref{fig:exampleSignals}(a) is the global minimum, which is the true signal, and the dashed curve is another local minimum.
-This figure also shows the corresponding data observations $\bd$ for realizations of these two signals when the noise variance is $\sigma^2=1$.
-The perceptual similarity between these two realizations illustrates the potential difficulty of distinguishing a sub-optimal local minimum from the global minimum.
-This situation is a stripped down version of the more difficult situation commonly found in inverse-imaging problems (c.f.~\cite{leblanc:2018}~Section~3c).
+For the sinusoidal signal in noise model (\ref{eqn:simpleModelD}), there will be local maxima of the log-likelihood function corresponding to the multiple stationary points of $\norm{\bmu\of{\theta}-\bd}^2$ over $\theta$.
+Figure~\ref{fig:exampleSignals}(a) shows two of these local maxima for the case that the noise variance $\sigma^2$ is zero.
+The solid curve in Figure~\ref{fig:exampleSignals}(a) corresponds to the true signal $\bmu(\theta)$, where $\theta=\theta_0$ is the global maximum, and the dashed curve corresponds to another signal for which $\theta$ is a local (non-global) maximum.
+Also shown is noisy data $\bd$ generated with each of these two signals, corresponding to blue circles and red crosses, respectively, where the Gaussian noise variance is $\sigma^2=1$.
+The difficulty in perceiving differences between these two noisy signals suggests that distinguishing a sub-optimal local maximum from the global maximum will be challenging.
+This becomes even more difficult for higher dimensional estimation problems occurring in imaging (c.f.~\cite{leblanc:2018}~Section~3c).